 - Getting to know you scavenger hunt.
 A great ice breaker.
 Here are more ice breakers and a printable scavenger hunt.

 - Go over emergency drills and procedures.
 This is a must!

 - Parent contact information.
 Also, send something home so parents get to know you.

 - Go over class rules or create them with the class.

 - Homework policy.
 Give specific details and outcomes.

 - Let students take part in organizing the room.
-They will take some ownership
+They will take some ownership from the event.